daviskoh/codestars/prework.md

 What are weak references?

-This means that unlike strongly referenced objects, it will get destroyed and set to nil automatically when no objects hold a strong reference to it.
+This means that a pointer does not "own" the object.
+Unlike strongly referenced objects, it will get destroyed and set to nil automatically when no objects hold a strong reference to it.

 What are some ways that we can prevent memory leaks?